Conformal blocks for Galois covers of algebraic curves: Uniformization theorem (A review)

 We need the following parabolic generalization of $\mathscr{B}un_{\mathscr{G}}$.
 Let $\vec{p}=(p_1,\cdots, p_s)$ ($s\geq 1$) be a set of distinct points in $\bar{\Sigma}$.
 Label the points $\vec{p}$ by parabolic subgroups $\vec{P}=(P_1,\cdots, P_s)$, where $P_i$ is a parabolic subgroup of $\mathscr{G}_{p_i}$.
-Via the isomorphism (\ref{def11.1.1}), we can think of $P_i$ as a parabolic subgroup $P_i^{q_i}$ of $G^{\Gamma_q}$ for any $q_i\in \pi^{-1}(p_i)$.
+Via the isomorphism (\ref{def11.1.1}), we can think of $P_i$ as a parabolic subgroup $P_i^{q_i}$ of $G^{\Gamma_{q_i}}$ for any $q_i\in \pi^{-1}(p_i)$.

 A quasi-parabolic $\mathscr{G}$-torsor of type $\vec{P}$ over $(\bar{\Sigma}, \vec{p})$ is, by definition, a $\mathscr{G}$-torsor $\mathscr{E}$ over $\bar{\Sigma}$ together with points $\sigma_i$ in $\mathscr{E}_{p_i}/P_i$.
-This gives rise to the stack: $R\leadsto $ the category of $\mathscr{G}_R$-torsors $\mathscr{E}_R$ over $\Sigma_R$ together with sections $\sigma_i$ of $({\mathscr{E}_R}_{|_{\{p_i\}\times {\rm Spec} R }})/P_i\to {\rm Spec} R$.
+This gives rise to the stack: $R\leadsto $ the category of $\mathscr{G}_R$-torsors $\mathscr{E}_R$ over $\bar{\Sigma}_R$ together with sections $\sigma_i$ of $({\mathscr{E}_R}_{|_{\{p_i\}\times {\rm Spec} R }})/P_i\to {\rm Spec} R$.
 We denote this stack by $\mathscr{P}arbun_{\mathscr{G}}=\mathscr{P}arbun_{\mathscr{G}}(\vec{P})$. \end{definition}

 We recall the following uniformization theorem.
-It was proved by Heinloth \cite[Theorem 1, Proof of Theorem 7 and Corollary 8]{He} (and conjectured by Pappas-Rapoport [PR2]) for $\mathscr{B}un_{\mathscr{G}}$ (in fact, he proved a more general result).
+It was proved by Heinloth \cite[Theorem 4, Proposition 4, and Theorem 5]{He} (and conjectured by Pappas-Rapoport [PR2]) for $\mathscr{B}un_{\mathscr{G}}$ (in fact, he proved a more general result).
 Its extension to $\mathscr{P}arbun_{\mathscr{G}}$ follows by the same proof.
-(Observe that $\mathscr{G}$ is simply-connected by the proof of Lemma \ref{uni}.)
+(Since $G$ is simply-connected, it is easy to see that so is the generic $\mathscr{G}_{\bc(\Sigma)}$.)